Swagman: Lifestyle

 Swagmen were often victims of circumstance who had found themselves homeless.
 Others were rovers by choice, or else they were on the run from police (bushrangers).
 Many were European or Asian migrants seeking fortune on the goldfields.
 One such swagman was Welshman Joseph Jenkins, who travelled throughout Victoria between 1869 and 1894, documenting his experiences in daily diary entries and through poetry.
 Swagmen ranged in age from teenagers to the elderly.
 Socialist leader John A. Lee's time as a swagman while a teenager informed his political writing, and also featured directly in some of his other books.
 Novelist Donald Stuart also began his life as a swagman at age 14.
 Several of his novels follow the lives of swagmen and aborigines in the Kimberley and Pilbara regions of Western Australia.
-Many swagmen interacted with aborigines along their travels; bushwear designer RM Williams spent his latter teen years as a swagman travelling across the Nullarbor Plain, picking up bushcraft and survival skills from local Aboriginal tribes such as cutting mulga, tracking kangaroos and finding water.
+Many swagmen interacted with Aboriginals along their travels; bushwear designer R. M. Williams spent his latter teen years as a swagman travelling across the Nullarbor Plain, picking up bushcraft and survival skills from local Aboriginal tribes such as cutting mulga, tracking kangaroos and finding water.

 At times they would have been seen in and around urban areas looking for work or a handout.
 Most eyewitness descriptions of swagmen were written during the period when the country was 'riding on the sheep's back'.
 At this time, rovers were offered rations at police stations as an early form of the dole payment.
 They roamed the countryside finding work as sheep shearers or as farm hands.
 Not all were hard workers.
 Some swagmen known as sundowners would arrive at homesteads or stations at sundown when it was too late to work, taking in a meal and disappearing before work started the next morning.
 The New Zealand equivalent of a sundowner was known as a tussocker.

 Most existed with few possessions as they were limited by what they could carry.
 Generally they had a swag (canvas bedroll), a tucker bag (bag for carrying food) and some cooking implements which may have included a billy can (tea pot or stewing pot).
 They carried flour for making damper and sometimes some meat for a stew.

-In Henry Lawson's short story The Romance of the Swag, he describes in detail how to make a dinky-die Aussie swag.
-Lawson states,"Travelling with the swag in Australia is variously and picturesquely described as "humping bluey", "walking Matilda", "humping Matilda", "humping your drum", "being on the wallaby", "jabbing trotters", and "tea and sugar burglaring".
+In Henry Lawson's short story 'The Romance of the Swag', he describes in detail how to make a dinky-die Aussie swag.
+Lawson states, 'Travelling with the swag in Australia is variously and picturesquely described as "humping bluey", "walking Matilda", "humping Matilda", "humping your drum", "being on the wallaby", "jabbing trotters", and "tea and sugar burglaring".'

 Swagmen travelled with fellow 'swaggies' for periods, walking where they had to go, hitch hiking or stowing aboard cargo trains to get around.
 They slept on the ground next to a campfire, in hollowed out trees or under bridges.